eclipse/reddeer/README.md

 Eclipse RedDeer is extensively tested on Linux/CentOS platform.
 Examination of test results in CI environment is easier thanks to capturing screenshots on test failures and collecting Eclipse Platform log.

+## At this time RedDeer is not actively maintained

+We are not currently actively developing and maintaining the framework, in case that you are interested in the maintaining the project, please contact the [project leads](https://projects.eclipse.org/projects/technology.reddeer/who).

 # Get the code

 The easiest way to get started with the code is to [create your own fork](https://help.github.com/en/articles/fork-a-repo),